metabrainz/musicbrainz-server/HACKING.md

  * All components must be type-annotated.
 We use Flow for static type checking.
    You can find documentation for it [here](https://flow.org/en/docs/).

- * Global types are defined in `root/types.js`.
+ * Global types are defined in in [the root/types folder](root/types).
    They can be used without imports.

- * Make sure your JS files conform to our ESlint rules by running `./node_modules/.bin/eslint path/to/file.js`.
+ * Make sure your JS files conform to our enforced ESlint rules by running `./node_modules/.bin/eslint path/to/file.js`, and to the desired ESlint rules by running `./script/check_unfixed_eslint_rules path/to/file.js`.

 Common instructions for porting: